-How To Lower Your Monthly Mortgage Payment (With Or Without A Refinance)
+How To Lower Your Mortgage Payment (With Or Without A Refinance)

-No matter how affordable we think our new home will be, there will come a time when we would like to lower our monthly payments.
-Kids come along, or repairs are needed, and pretty soon our monthly budget seems more aspirational than doable.
+No matter how affordable we think our new home will be, there will almost certainly come a time when we would like to lower our monthly mortgage payments.
+Kids come along, or home repairs are needed, and pretty soon our monthly budget seems more aspirational than doable.

-Here are the steps you can take that could lower your monthly mortgage payment, but first, let’s understand the components of that payment.
+Here are some steps you can take to lower your monthly mortgage payment, but first, let’s understand the components of that payment.

 What Goes Into Your Monthly Mortgage Payment?